 Visit www.chhscareers.com.au, our very own one stop shop Cecil Hills High School Careers website.
 Users will need to register and sign in.
-The sign up process involves using your email as your username and a self-created password.
-Staff, parents and students can use this website to identify the latest career information and upcoming events, access to further education and training, available scholarships and early entry schemes, access a resume builder and career investigator, information about the HSC, search for job vacancies and much more.
+The registration process involves using your email as your username and a self-created password.
+Staff, parents, and students can use this website to identify the latest career information and upcoming events, access to further education and training, available scholarships and early entry schemes, access a resume builder and career investigator, information about the HSC, search for job vacancies and much more.

-Like our Cecil Hills High School Facebook and make sure you don't miss out on late breaking careers information and upcoming events and opportunities.
+Like our Cecil Hills High School Careers Facebook page and make sure you don't miss out on late breaking careers information and upcoming events and opportunities.
 You can also access the various career development experiences that our students are involved in.

-Our Careers Corner Learning Centre is designed to assist students to identify their individual abilities, skills, interests, learn to plan their pathway options, engage in learning experiences and research course information through a range of careers resources.
-The Careers Adviser supports parents and caregivers with information, tools and strategies that guide students' search for a satisfying career path.
+Our Careers Corner Learning Centre is situated in the library and is designed to assist students to identify their individual abilities, skills, interests, learn to plan their pathway options, engage in learning experiences, and research course information through a range of careers resources.
+The Careers and Transition team supports parents and caregivers with information, tools and strategies that guide students' search for a satisfying career path.

 A "Vacancies" Job board is situated in our Careers Centre.
 It features updated posts providing students with both full and part-time job vacancies.

-The "Skills for Work" - Linking Cecil Hills High School students to.....noticeboard is located just outside our school library and offers staff and students' current careers knowledge, events, valuable websites and career development.
+The "Skills for Work" - Linking Cecil Hills High School students to.....noticeboard is located just outside our school library and offers staff and students' current careers knowledge, events, valuable websites, and career development.